-The Awards Committee will consist of seven (7) sub-committees: the Emerging Forensic Scientist Award (EFSA) Sub-Committee, the Student Travel Grant Award Sub-Committee, the Jan S. Bashinski Criminalistics Graduate Thesis Assistance Grant Award Sub-Committee, the Student Affiliate Scholarship Sub-Committee, the Henry C. Lee Scholarship for International AAFS Annual Meeting Attendees (HCL Scholarship) Sub-Committee, the Warren-Young Scholarship Committee, and the Young Forensic Scientists Scholarship (YFSS) Sub-Committee.
+The Awards Committee will consist of six (6) sub-committees: the Emerging Forensic Scientist Award (EFSA) Sub-Committee, the Student Travel Grant Award Sub-Committee, the Jan S. Bashinski Criminalistics Graduate Thesis Assistance Grant Award Sub-Committee, the Student Affiliate Scholarship Sub-Committee, the Warren-Young Scholarship Committee, and the Humanitarian and Human Rights Resource Center.
 Composition of each of these sub-committees is as follows:

 - The Emerging Forensic Scientist Award (EFSA) Sub-Committee: Three (3) trustees.
 The sub-committee chair may identify other trustees or AAFS members at large to review select presentations in situations where the expertise necessary for a competent review of the presentation is outside the scope of the experiences of the appointed committee members.
 The FSF Executive Director and AAFS staff will assist the EFSA Sub-Committee in administering EFSA. - The Student Travel Grant Award (STGA) Sub-Committee: Three (3) trustees.
 The FSF Executive Director and AAFS staff will assist the STGA Sub-Committee in administering STGA. - The Jan S. Bashinski Criminalistics Graduate Thesis Assistance Grant Award Sub-Committee: At least one trustee who shall serve as Chair of the committee along with at least three (3) but not more than five (5) persons, one of whom shall be a practitioner in the field of criminalistics.
 The aforementioned practitioner need not be a member of the American Academy of Forensic Sciences but may be so.
-The remainder shall be scholars who have full- time faculty appointments in the physical, biological, or engineering departments at institutions of higher education located and accredited by a recognized academic body in the USA that awards a Master of Science (MS) or Doctor of Philosophy (PhD) degree with a concentration in criminalistics or forensic science.
+The remainder shall be scholars who have full-time faculty appointments in the physical, biological, or engineering departments at institutions of higher education located and accredited by a recognized academic body in the USA that awards a Master of Science (MS) or Doctor of Philosophy (PhD) degree with a concentration in criminalistics or forensic science.
 The academic members of the Awards Committee will be selected by the Foundation from Active or Retired Members or Fellows of the American Academy of Forensic Sciences.
 One (1) member of the Awards Committee is to be chosen by a family member of Jan S. Bashinski, if such a family member is reasonably available and is willing to perform this function.
 The Foundation shall, at the request of the family, supply a list of proper practitioner and academic candidates from which this family selection may, but is not required to, be made.
 This provision shall lapse and become void in the year 2030, at which time the Foundation may dispense with contacting a family member and shall choose all of the members of the sub-committee.

 - The Student Affiliate Scholarship Sub-Committee: The committee will be comprised of at least four (4) members and will be responsible for determining the number of scholarships to be awarded and the selection of the awardees.
 The committee will have at least one (1) member from the Criminalistics Section, one (1) member from the Anthropology Section, and a chair.
 The FSF Executive Director and AAFS staff will assist the Student Affiliate Scholarship Committee in administering the award.
-(See Appendix D) - The Henry C. Lee Scholarship for International AAFS Annual Meeting Attendees Sub-Committee: The HCL Scholarship Committee will be composed of four (4) members appointed by the FSF Chair.
-The committee will have at least one (1) member from the Criminalistics Section and the remaining members from among the other sections.
-The FSF Chair will appoint the committee chair. - The Warren-Young Scholarship Committee: Four (4) members, including at least two (2) trustees, a member of the AAFS General Section, and a member of the AAFS Criminalistics Section appointed by the FSF Chair.
-The FSF Chair will appoint the committee chair. - The Young Forensic Scientists Scholarship (YFSS): The liaison to the Forensic Sciences Foundation, Brazilian Academy of Forensic Sciences will consist of one (1) Trustee who has been selected and agreed upon as the liaison by the Brazilian Academy of Forensic Sciences, The Center for Forensic Science Research & Education, and the Forensic Sciences Foundation Chair.
+(See Appendix D) - The Humanitarian and Human Rights Resource Center (HHRRC) Grants Committee: Composition forthcoming late summer. - The Warren-Young Scholarship Committee: Four (4) members, including at least two (2) trustees, a member of the AAFS General Section, and a member of the AAFS Criminalistics Section appointed by the FSF Chair.
+The FSF Chair will appoint the committee chair.